steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         [X] AddModels
         [X] AddDepthBuffers
         [X] AddMeshes
+        [X] AddNormalMaps

+    Update JSON files.
+        Place the new entities at the end and increment the Id.
+        Update the Project properties to reflect the Project that was assigned to the model.
+        [X] Camera.json (placeholder, values not important)
+        [X] MeshTransform.json (placeholder, values not important)

+    Copy and existing mesh file to create a placeholder in Test\Data\Users\meshes.

     In ModelRelief, open the new model and generate a relief.
-    Add the generated DepthBuffer and Mesh from the store folder to ModelRelief\Test.
+    Add the generated Mesh, DepthBuffer and NormalMap from the store folder to ModelRelief\Test.
     Update the Solver\Test JSON files using MRUpdateSeedData.

     Update the model counts in the integration tests.